How To Wash A Squishmallow Properly

 Read The Washing Instructions First

-It’s very important to read the Squishmallow’s care instructions tag before washing them to avoid any damage.
+Check your Squishmallow's care tag before washing to avoid damage.

 2. Do Spot-Cleaning